hjwp/www.obeythetestinggoat.com/content/pages/save-the-goat.md

     </blockquote>
 </div>

-My beloved publisher, O'Reilly, don't understand how important the Testing Goat is to the Python Testing community.
-They want to put a snake on the cover :-/
+My beloved publisher, O'Reilly, have suggested putting a snake on the cover

+-- "That's what we usually have, for Python books...
+Why, do you have a better idea?"

+-- "Yes, a goat"

+-- "A goat?
+That's weird...
+Is it important to you?"
-Let's help them understand how important the Goat is to the Python testing community!

-Share your pictures, emotional experiences, favourite goat moments...
+I'd say it is!
+Let's help them to understand how dear the Testing Goat is to the Python Testing community Share your pictures, emotional experiences, favourite goat moments...
 Every comment counts as a signature on this virtual petition.

-With your help we can have an O'Reilly book about testing with a goat on the cover.
+With your help we can have an **Actual O'Reilly Book** about TestingInPython with **An Actual Goat** on the cover.
+Wouldn't that be awesome?